KhanShaheb34/Co-ronaBD.info/README.md

 | Large Display                                                                   | Mobile                                                                           |
 | ------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |
 | <img src="/images/sspc.png" height="375" alt="Large Display View (1920x1080)"/> | <img src="/images/ssmb.jpg" height="375" alt="Mobile Display View (1077x3641)"/> |

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn dev` or `npm run dev`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn build` or `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.